 One of three units ordered by ABC around the time of the 1966 World Cup.
 Transferred to Thames TV, then to Sony Broadcast for HDTV work.
 Subsequently converted to a “living van” and is now to be restored.

 Follow the progress of the restoration on the ABC Thames news page.

 Photographs of GNF951E and the other two vehicles when they were in service.

-After the Football World Cup was awarded to UK in 1966 and following a review of requirements, ITV decided that additional facilities were needed and ABC Television ordered three new Outside Broadcast trucks – FNB460D, GNF951E and HXJ846F.
+After the Football World Cup was awarded to England in 1966 and following a review of requirements, ITV decided that additional facilities were needed and ABC Television ordered three new Outside Broadcast trucks – FNB460D, GNF951E and HXJ846F.
 These trucks were “state of the art” incorporating a number of firsts: